 Plan and Manage Growth

-Outcome: Increase ability for growth to pay for growth (no growth related debt by 2041)
+Outcome: Increased ability for growth to pay for growth (no growth related debt by 2041).

-Effective planning is needed to ensure that population growth expected in Peel over the next 25 years is sustainable, healthy, economical and supports prosperity in the Region.
+Effective planning will play a key part in helping us ensure that the expected population and employment growth in Peel over the next 25 years is sustainable, healthy, economical and supports prosperity.

-Historically, the Region's planned revenues from development have not been realized due to lower than expected high-density residential and non-residential growth.
-As a result, the Region of Peel has accumulated $1.3 billion in debt of growth related infrastructure (e.g. water/wastewater and transportation).
+Since the recession in 2008, the Region of Peel's planned revenue from development has not been realized, largely due to under-performance of the non-residential sector, as well as lower than expected high-density residential growth.
+The Region of Peel has accumulated $1.3 billion in debt for growth related infrastructure (e.g. water/wastewater and transportation).